odoo-tm/apps/mrp_timesheets/doc/index.rst

 From the Accounting --> Configuration --> Settings Menu, check on Analytic Accounting

+From your Chart of Accounts, mark one account as "Cost Allocation" and one account as "Labor Expense/Accrual" by checking the relevant box.
+You can only have ONE of each kind of account.

+"Cost Allocation" - this is the account that the financial cost of Labor will be DEBITED to (to increase it).
+You can move this amount to COGS when you sell something.
+This should be an asset account, probably shown on your Chart with Inventory.

+"Labor Expense/Accrual" - this is the account that the financial cost of Labor will be CREDITED to (to decrease it if it is an expense account or increase it if it is a liability account).
+This should be an expense account (if you expense labor as it is performed) or a liability account (if you accrue labor hours between the times where you run payroll).

+Note: You should review with your bookkeeper or accountant which Cost Allocation account and which Labor method is compatible with the way you record your financial records.

+From the Employees App, enter a Timesheet Cost per hour for each Employee that will log time on Manufacturing Orders.

 Use:

 On a Manufacturing Order, you will see a new Timesheets Tab.